 - High-volume tuning: IDoc pack sizes, RFC commit frequency, backoff/retry strategies.

-Top Practices for Successful SAP ECC Integration
+Best Practices for SAP ECC Integration

 - Sandbox & UAT: Use real edge cases; validate taxes, returns, cancellations.